arsh1991/Fat-Cat/Wiki/Arsh's Log.md

 # Adopted XP Core Value - Communication
+<b>As of week 6</b>, we are now moving towards the completion of the game development.
+We are constantly merging our codes to see the final product which requires team co-ordination and communication.
+Now remaining features are interdependent on different modules, so we are meeting often so that game could be finished off.
+In order to avoid code overwrites, we are communicating before pushing into repository.
+We are constantly in touch on slack and communicating the impediments so that person who is free could work on the tasks which are with other team members and are struck.

 In this week, we started with the Scrum methodology which required changing our working habits for the project.
 The Scrum being more prescriptive than KANBAN requires more descipline.
 I tried to communicate all the changes whole week in order to keep team working on a uniform pace.
 We have also started developing the game and have to merge it very often to keep code in shippable state every week.
 Communicated and co-ordinated with every one so that to minimise the merging conflicts and integration issues.
 We met more often this week beacuse development requires more face to face communication as conflicts could not be resolved efficiently on calls or slack.

 <b>As of week 4</b>, team finalised a MelonJS game engines, project ideas, design patterns , and object usage in javascript.
 We tried to keep every one on the same page by sharing the acquired knowledge and communicating the doubts.
 We were constantly in touch on our team project slack to discuss the problems and solve them.